 Knee buckling can be treated by the following:

 - RICE: it stands for rest, ice, compression, and elevation.
-This is a treatment that is commonly used at home for minor knee injuries.
-The knee pain treatment can be given by resting it, applying ice to the affected areas, compressing it with a soft dressing and keeping it as elevated as possible.
+This treatment is commonly used at home for minor knee injuries.
+The knee pain treatment can be given by resting it, applying ice to the affected areas, compressing it with a soft dressing, and keeping it as elevated as possible.

 - NSAIDs: it stands for nonsteroidal anti-inflammatory drugs.
 This includes aspirin, ibuprofen, and naproxen.
-They reduce pain and swelling around the knee area that occurs due to knee-buckling.
-However, they should be taken only after consultation with the ortho specialist.
+They reduce pain and swelling around the knee area due to knee buckling.
+However, they should be taken only after consultation with the ortho doctor.

-- Support: support can be given to injured knee with the help of bandages, braces or physical therapy.
-This helps to release the pressure on the knee and promote healing by strengthening of the muscles.
+- Support: support can be given to injured knee with the help of bandages, braces, or physical therapy.
+This helps to release the pressure on the knee and promote healing by strengthening the muscles.

 - Surgery: those who have met with severe injury or damage to the knee may require surgery for correction of tendons, ligaments, and cartilage and for realignment of the kneecap.

-Overall, the knee-buckling is although not a serious issue but it should not be overlooked as the movement of legs totally rests on the knees.
+The knee-buckling is not a serious issue, but it should not be overlooked as the movement of the legs totally rests on the knees.
 Ignoring the knee injury can aggravate the issue leading to any surgical procedure.
-Thus, it is advisable to immediately consult an ortho for analysis of the exact condition and course of treatment.
+Thus, it is advisable to immediately consult an ortho to analyze the exact condition and course of treatment.